MihaiDavid05/EPFL_ML_Project1/doc/README.md

 We used PyCharm IDE and Python 3.7.

 ## Data
-Please download the data and store all the `.csv` files under the `data` folder.
+Please download the data at his [link] (https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files) and store all the `.csv` files under the `data` folder.

 ## Configs